The Speed Girl

-The Speed Girl is a lost 1921 American silent comedy film produced by Realart Pictures and released through Paramount Pictures.
+The Speed Girl is a lost 1921 American silent comedy film produced and distributed by Realart Pictures through Paramount Pictures.
 It was directed by Maurice Campbell, a Broadway director and producer, and starred Bebe Daniels, then a popular 20-year-old veteran film actress.

 The film was supposedly expanded into a screenplay from Bebe Daniels's real life jail sentence of 10 days for speeding.

 Plot

 As described in a film magazine, screen star Betty Lee is in love with naval officer Tom Manley.
 Tom is due back on his ship at a certain hour and Betty, not realizing the importance of this, sets his watch back.
 When she is told that he will be court-martialed if he is not on deck on time, Betty endeavors to get him back in town.
 She is arrested for speeding and put in a jail cell.
-Hundreds of fans visit, and Judge Ketcham (Courtright), who had sentenced her, brings a bouquet and apologizes.
+Hundreds of fans visit, and Judge Ketcham, who had sentenced her, brings a bouquet and apologizes.
 Betty befriends a fellow prisoner and is instrumental in helping her, too.